finnlindgren/spacetime-paper-code/README.md

 * `R/example_plots.R` Make prediction plot, from data saved by the example computation code.
 Can be run as `source("R/example_plots.R")`
 * `R/globaltavg` Folder with multiple files for the global temperature example.
 See [`R/globaltavg/README.txt`](R/globaltavg/README.txt)
-* `Makefile` Makefile for the global temperature example.
-The full analysis can be run in a terminal by the following sequence:
+* `Makefile` Makefile for the global temperature example, covariance plots, and simulation example.
+The full temperature analysis can be run in a terminal by the following sequence:
 ```
 # Download, check and prepare the data: